Accenture/accenture.github.io/_drafts/SmartOpenSpaces.md

 ![Different scopes of Open Spaces](/img/posts/smart-open-spaces/scopes.png)

-Open spaces management includes multiple scenarios with any kind of volume of people activity.Manage people indoors or outdoors, and in spaces with nothing in common “business” needs, such as museums, department stores, or city downtowns.
+Open space management is an emerging concept useful in any scenario in which there is a large volume of people activity.
+Applying intelligence to open spaces makes it possible to understand what is happening indoors or outdoors--in areas such as museums, department stores, city downtowns or public venues--and in spaces with no common “business” needs among the people who are in the location.

-We wish we could know what is exactly happening, in real-time and historic info in order to:
+Government agencies and businesses can gain valuable insights and make better decisions by knowing what is happening at a location, both through real-time data and historical information.
+Examples include:

-* Evaluate whether we are about to exceed the capacity of a closed space.
+* Assessing why a crowd is gathering on a street (e.g., accident, fire, traffic jam) and sending the appropriate public service (ambulance, fire fighters, police officers).
-* If we need to plan special shifts to meet unexpected demand (more nurses/doctors at a hospital emergency).
+* Evaluating whether the capacity of a closed space is about to be exceeded (sporting event, concert, convention center) and modifying crowd control plans.
-* If there is a crowd on a street for some reason (accident, fire, traffic jam, …), we can send the appropriate public service (ambulance, firemen, police, ... ).
+* Determining if special shifts are needed to meet unexpected demand (e.g., more nurses/doctors in a hospital emergency room or additional utilities workers for a power outage).

 ## Solution description

-To face this problem we are going to define some “Presence Zones” within we can monitor people activity.
-In order to be as no intrusive as possible we track people activity through the radio signals of their personal devices: smart phones, wearables, laptops, tablets… We are taking “shots” of where each device is at this exact moment in time.
-The idea is to collect data that let us know how people are “moving” into our “Open Space”.
+To explore the opportunity, we defined some “presence zones” within which we could monitor people activity.
+In an effort to be discreet, we tracked people activity through the radio signals of their personal devices: smart phones, wearables, laptops and tablets.
+This is similar to taking “snapshots” of where each device is at an exact moment in time.
+The idea was to collect data to better understand how people are moving around an open space.

 ![Customers evolutions into a Smart Open Space](/img/posts/smart-open-spaces/evolution.gif)

-Now we can use collected information in real time:
+With this information, an agency or business can use collected information in real time to answer questions such as:

-* Where are the customers located at this exact moment in time?
+* Where are people located at this exact moment in time?
-* Which places are capturing the customer attention?
+* Which places are capturing the people's attention?

-Or analyze aggregated data for insights on people habits:
+Or analyze aggregated data for insights on people's habits:

-* Which are the paths that customers follow more frequently inside the store?
+* Which paths do customers follow more frequently inside the store?
 * A sale on selected items started yesterday at noon.
-How was the activity in the surrounding area compared to normal days?
+How has the activity in the surrounding area changed when compared to normal days?
 * What is the activity pattern during the day in the electronics department?
 This information would be helpful to plan working shifts better.

-Our approach has also one main objective: TCO should be as low as possible.
-To enable that objective:
+To enable the lowest possible total cost of ownership, we followed these principles:

 * Leverage open standards, minimizing the cost of software licenses.
 * Physical implementation with low-cost, easy to obtain devices.